SubversionRando/SubversionRando/readme.txt

 README

-contact ironrusty or strotlog with questions
+contact randorandy (ironrusty) or strotlog with questions

 simple readme for now